MrBlank/Python-CBZ-Tools/README.md

 ## PDF 2 CBZ Scripts

-### 1. `pdf2cbz_im.py` (ImageMagick Version)
+### 1. `pdf2cbz.py` (MuPDF/PyMuPDF Version)
-Uses ImageMagick for PDF to image conversion.
+Uses MuPDF (PyMuPDF) for high-quality, fast PDF rendering and conversion.
 Features:
-- Advanced image manipulation capabilities
-- Better suited for complex PDFs
+- Very fast, especially for large PDFs (multiprocessing)
-- Requires ImageMagick installation
+- High-quality rendering (excellent text and image fidelity)
+- No external system dependencies (auto-installs Python packages: `pymupdf`, `Pillow`, `tqdm`)
+- Best choice for speed, quality, and ease of setup if you have Python 3.8+

 ### 2. `pdf2cbz_pop.py` (pdf2image Version)
-Uses pdf2image (poppler-based) for conversion.
+Uses pdf2image (Poppler-based) for conversion.
 Features:
-- Generally faster conversion
+- Generally faster conversion than ImageMagick for most PDFs
 - Lighter on system resources
 - Requires Poppler installation

+### 3. `pdf2cbz_im.py` (ImageMagick Version)
+Uses ImageMagick for PDF to image conversion.
+Features:
+- Advanced image manipulation capabilities
+- Better suited for complex or problematic PDFs
+- Requires ImageMagick (and Ghostscript) installation

+**Summary:**
+- Use **MuPDF** for the fastest, highest-quality conversion with minimal setup.
+- Use **pdf2image/Poppler** if you already have Poppler and want a lightweight solution.
+- Use **ImageMagick** if you need advanced image processing or have problematic/complex PDFs.

 ### Features
-Both scripts offer:
+All scripts offer:
 - Converts PDF files (single or batch) to CBZ (Comic Book ZIP) format
 - Configurable DPI (default: 300, max: 900)
 - Adjustable JPEG quality (default: 85, max: 100)